c-sanders/BoostAndQtThreads/README.md

 + Can a pattern rule be used instead?

-This now poses the question as to why a pattern rule can't be used instead?
+This now raises the question of why a pattern rule can't be used instead?
 Afterall, they are more powerful - and clever.
 Couldn't the suffix rule from above be replaced with a pattern rule such as the following;

 	%.hpp : moc_%.cpp